-Under the immigration laws of the United States, a foreign national who applies for an immigrant visa abroad, or who seeks to adjust status to a permanent resident while in the United States, is required to receive vaccinations to prevent the following diseases:
+Under the immigration laws of the United States, a noncitizen who applies for an immigrant visa abroad, or who seeks to adjust status to that of a lawful permanent resident while in the United States, is required to receive vaccinations to prevent the following diseases:

-If a foreign national applies for an immigrant visa abroad, that individual has to receive the medical examination by a panel physician designated by the U.S. Department of State (DOS).
-CDC issues separate instructions to panel physicians designated by DOS to conduct medical examinations abroad.
-For more information about panel physicians, please consult DOS' website at http://travel.state.gov/visa/immigrants/info/info_3739.html.
+If a noncitizen applies for an immigrant visa abroad, that individual has to undergo an immigration medical examination conducted by a panel physician authorized by the U.S. Department of State (DOS).
+CDC issues separate instructions to panel physicians designated by DOS to conduct immigration medical examinations abroad.
+For more information about panel physicians, please consult CDC’s and DOS's websites

 Questions and Answers

 Q. Where can I find information about vaccinations in general?

 A. CDC publishes information about vaccinations in general and information about the vaccine requirements for immigration purposes at www.cdc.gov/vaccines/.

 Q. Why do immigrants (including adjustment of status applicants) have to show proof they have received certain vaccinations?

 A. Under the Immigration and Nationality Act (INA) section 212(a)(1)(A)(ii), a noncitizen who seeks admission as an immigrant or who seeks adjustment of status to that of a lawful permanent resident, who fails to show proof that they were vaccinated against vaccine-preventable diseases, is inadmissible and therefore ineligible for admission or adjustment of status.